zhoupgit/grafana/docs/sources/dashboards/create-reports/index.md

 When the CSV file is generated, it is temporarily written to the `csv` folder in the Grafana `data` folder.

 A background job runs every 10 minutes and removes temporary CSV files.
 You can configure how long a CSV file should be stored before being removed by configuring the [temp-data-lifetime](ref:temp-data-lifetime) setting.
 This setting also affects how long a renderer PNG file should be stored.

+### Table data in PDF

+{{% admonition type="note" %}}
+Available in public preview (`pdfTables` feature toggle) in [Grafana Enterprise](ref:grafana-enterprise) v10.3+ with the [Grafana image renderer plugin](/grafana/plugins/grafana-image-renderer) v3.0+, and [Grafana Cloud](/docs/grafana-cloud/).
+{{% /admonition %}}

+When there's more data in your table visualizations than can be shown in the dashboard PDF, you can select one of these two options to access all table visualization data as PDF in your reports:

+- **Include table data as PDF appendix** - Adds an appendix to the main dashboard PDF.
+- **Attach a separate PDF of table data** - Generates a separate PDF file.

+This feature relies on the same plugin that supports the [image rendering](ref:image-rendering) features.

 ### Scheduling